 - David Hegg: Reflections on the ethics of beauty

 - Corruption Is the ‘Operating System’ in Honduras: Report

 - Is bragging about the Panama Canal Trump’s latest gaffe?
 The Internet thinks so.

 Malone believes that millennials (which she used to agree with become “something you planted in your lawn”) aren’t just searching at their telephones when you see them zombie-like in public places.
-“They create a community and their very own language and their personal world and speak and eat in an exclusive way.”
+“They create a community and their very own language and their personal world and speak and eat exclusively.”
 Referring to purchasers’ capability to do your marketing for you by communicating with every different on social media, she stated, “They take all of it up and spread the word for you.
-You assume they’re now not taking it in however they are.
-They don’t need to be simply your purchase or be entertained by using you, they want to create with you, they need to touch the heartbeat and be a part of the creative process… they want to be part of it.”
+You assume they’re now not taking it in.
+However, they are.
+They don’t need to be your purchase or be entertained by using you; they want to create with you; they need to touch the heartbeat and be a part of the creative process… they want to be part of it.”

-Amy Regan of Skinfix, a young, new employee with a collection of merchandise that, like the call says, restore pores and skin, mentioned product itself as a signal of trade.
-She said, “Seventy-3 percent of millennials say they want natural pores and skin care merchandise.
-We assume this class gets more focus as CVS gets out of synthetic [skin care ingredients]… When you cope with a pores and skin circumstance, there’s a coronary heart connection that’s special and effective.”
+Amy Regan of Skinfix, a young, new employee with a collection of merchandise that, like the call says, restore pores and skin, mentioned the product itself as a signal of trade.
+She said, “Seventy-3 percent of millennials say they want natural pores and skincare merchandise.
+We assume this class gets more focus as CVS gets out of synthetic [skin care ingredients]… When you cope with pores and skin circumstance, there’s a coronary heart connection that’s special and effective.”